August 19, 2020

 Opera updates are checked for automatically and pop up with a dialog when there are recommended updates to install.
 When an update notice pops up, you can choose to download it immediately or be reminded later — you’ll have to restart your browser to install updates, however, so if you’re in the middle of something, you may want to put it off.

 You can streamline this process by clicking “Automatically install updates without notification from now on” in the auto-update dialog, which will cause Opera to do all of the work for you in the future.
 If you’d rather check for updates yourself, simply go to Opera in the file menu and click “Check for updates.”

 Safari updates and the rest of your Mac’s software are handled through the Mac App Store, and — depending on your settings — you should get notifications when software is available to update and install.
 Much like Windows Update for Windows Users, App Store updates for Mac users will ensure that not only is your browser secure, but your operating system is, too.

 You can check for software updates manually by clicking the Apple icon on the upper left of your screen and selecting Software Updates, which will open the App Store to tell you if any updates are available.
 If you’re not getting updates automatically, you can change your settings by going to Apple, System Preferences, then App Store.
 There, you’ll have the option to automatically check for updates and even to install updates without bothering you with a notification.

-Whatever browser you’re using, be sure to keep it up to date for the best — and safest! — browsing experience possible.
+Whatever you’re using, be sure to update your browser for the best — and safest — browsing experience possible.